 Because the Newton system provides thrusting force and reduces friction, the coil advances smoothly down the well bore, transferring more weight to the bit for smooth plug milling.
 In addition, the system reduces the number of trips and extends the fatigue life of the coil.
 [Figure 3]

 The Only Extended Reach Tool with Downhole Sensors

-Only Teledrill’s Newton system provides extended reach capability and both real-time and recorded downhole data measurements.
+Only Teledrill’s Newton system provides extended reach capability utilizing both real-time and recorded downhole data measurements.

 Teledrill’s Newton system incorporates numerous downhole sensors to continuously record bore pressure, annulus pressure, weight-on-bit, temperature, gravity tool face and inclination.
 [Figure 4] The downhole tool can be programmed on surface to send measurements from any or all of the sensors at specified intervals to match the well’s objectives.
 Pulse signals can be reliably transmitted and decoded in coil strings greater than 25,000 ft in length.
 All data are stored in the tool’s memory for post-well analysis.

 When the tool is returned to the surface, the stored data are downloaded and correlated with well depth, providing a basis for analyzing the job and evaluating bit, motor and coiled tubing unit performance.
 This enables completion engineers to optimize vendor selection and improve plug milling operations on subsequent wells.

 The Newton system rigs up quickly, with a single surface pressure transducer, and can be operated by the coiled tubing operator after minimal training.
 No dedicated Teledrill field engineer is required on location once the job is under way.